 Admire the 16 columns that have survived the centuries and visualize of how this monument looked like when it was first built

 Find out the interesting tales of the violent thunderstorm which caused severe damage to the temple

-It was one of the largest temples in the ancient world, dedicated to Zeus, the chief deity in Greek mythology.
-The temple, known for its grandeur and colossal size, featured 104 massive Corinthian columns, of which only 15 remain standing today.
+It was one of the largest temples in the ancient world.
+It is dedicated to Zeus, the chief deity in Greek mythology.
+The temple was also known for its grandeur and colossal size.
+It featured 104 massive Corinthian columns, of which only 15 remain standing today.
 These ruins symbolise ancient Greek civilisation's artistic and cultural achievements.

-Comfortable walking shoes are a must due to the uneven terrain when visiting the Temple of Olympian Zeus.
+Comfortable walking shoes are necessary due to the uneven terrain when visiting the Temple of Olympian Zeus.
 Staying hydrated is essential, especially during the hot summer months.
 An early morning visit is recommended to avoid crowds.
 Carrying a guidebook or audio guide can enrich your understanding of the site's history.
 Check for special events, as they can add to the experience.

 There is no formal dress code for the Temple.
 However, wearing comfortable and respectful attire suitable for walking and weather conditions is advised.
 Since the temple is an ancient, revered site, dressing modestly is recommended.

 Photography is permitted and encouraged at the Temple.
 The ancient columns, against the backdrop of Athens, make for a spectacular photographic subject.
 Early morning or late afternoon offers the best natural lighting for photos.
 Taking photographs during this time also highlights the temple's architectural details.

 Entry to the Temple costs approximately 6 euros, or INR 545, for adults.
 Concessions are available for students and seniors on certain free admission days, like national holidays.
 The ticket price is nominal, considering the historical value.
 You also get the experience of witnessing ancient Greek architecture here.